aposin/openinsuranceplatform/CONTRIBUTING.md

 0. Make your change and remember to add tests
 0. Build the project locally and run local tests
 0. Push to your fork and [submit a pull request][pr]
+0. Included [needed information or documents][needed_docs], stick to the Pull Request template.
+0. Update the docs (if needed)
 0. Pat your self on the back and wait for your pull request to be reviewed and merged.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: